 SATURDAY, APR.
 14 AND FRIDAY, APR.
 20 - SATURDAY, APR.
 21, 2018 | LITTLE ROCK

-The Oxford American magazine is planning a series of events, “50 Years of True Grit,” over the weekend of April 20–21, 2018, to celebrate the anniversary of the publication of the beloved novel by Charles Portis, one of the magazine’s most acclaimed contributors.
-The festivities, to take place in Little Rock (including at CALS Ron Robinson Theater) will include panel discussions, readings, tours, museum exhibits, film screenings, and a special Saturday-night variety show hosted by Garrison Keillor, featuring comedy, music by Portis’s fellow Arkansas native Iris DeMent, and appearances and performances by the book’s notable fans, including Roy Blount Jr. and Calvin Trillin.
-The events are made possible in part by partnerships with CALS Ron Robinson Theater, the National Park Service, Fort Smith National Historic Site, Stella Boyle Smith Trust, Central Arkansas Library System, AY Magazine, Historic Arkansas Museum, Taziki's Mediterranean Cafe, and Petit & Keet.
+The Oxford American magazine is planning a series of events, “50 Years of True Grit,” in April 2018, to celebrate the anniversary of the publication of the beloved novel by Charles Portis, one of the magazine’s most acclaimed contributors.
+The festivities, to take place in Little Rock (including at CALS Ron Robinson Theater) will include panel discussions, readings, tours, museum exhibits, film screenings, and a special Saturday-night variety show featuring comedy, music by Portis’s fellow Arkansas native Iris DeMent, and appearances and performances by the book’s notable fans, including Roy Blount Jr., Calvin Trillin, and Harrison Scott Key.
+The events are made possible in part by partnerships with the National Park Service, Fort Smith National Historic Site, Stella Boyle Smith Trust, Central Arkansas Library System, AY Magazine, Historic Arkansas Museum, Taziki's Mediterranean Cafe, and Petit & Keet.

 Retracing Charles Portis’s True Grit in Arkansas Bus Tour

 In partnership with Arkansas Times, featuring Joey Lauren Adams, Jay Jennings, and Smokey & The Mirror

 FRIDAY, APRIL 20 | 10:30 AM at RON ROBINSON THEATRE